-The 1999 ICC Cricket World Cup
+The 1999 ICC Cricket World Cup, the seventh version of the competition,

 Teams